Ptujec/LaunchBar/README.md

 ## Installation
 [Click here](https://github.com/Ptujec/LaunchBar/archive/refs/heads/master.zip) to download this repository.
 This includes the entire content including screenshots.
 But it's not a large download.

+You can also [clone a repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).
+It's the same as downloading it, but the GitHub way.
+[GitHub Desktop](https://desktop.github.com/download/) makes this fairly easy.
+This also a good way to follow changes.

 After downloading or cloning and unzipping just double click the `.lbaction` packages you want to use to install them.

 ## Updates